 Dose-response modelling

 The antimicrobial effect on the different bacterial strains was quantified with dose-response curves.
-Firstly background fluorescence resulting from dead bacteria in the positive control wells was subtracted.
-A sigmoidal model was fit to the viability data of each antimicrobial-strain combination41,42:
+We first subtracted the background fluorescence resulting from dead bacteria in the positive control wells from the resazurin readout.
+We then fitted a sigmoidal dose-response curve to the fluorescence data of each antimicrobial-strain combination:43,44

-f(x) = u + l-u1+eH(x – EC50) (Eq.
-1).
+f(x) = u + l-u1+eH(x – EC50) (Equation 1),

-Four parameters describe the curve, the lower model asymptote l, the upper model asymptote u, the Hill coefficient H (slope) and the EC50 .
+where f(x) is the fluorescence and x is the natural logarithm of the antibiotic concentration. u and l describe the upper and lower asymptote, respectively.
+EC50 is the natural logarithm of the antibiotic concentration at which the effect is half-maxmial, and H denotes the slope of the sigmoid function, i.e., the Hill coefficient.
 Next, the data were divided by u to normalize all dose response curves to 100% viability.
-Hill coefficient differences across antimicrobials were tested with pairwise t-test.
-Hierarchical complete linkage clustering was used to compare antimicrobial similarity.43
+Hill coefficient differences across antimicrobials were tested with pairwise t-tests.
+Hierarchical complete linkage clustering was used to compare antimicrobial similarity.45

 Samples were considered to be above the limit of detection, and therefore categorized as resistant, if the antibiotic, at its highest concentration, reduced viability by less than 50%.
 This was the case for 6 samples in the training data (n=672), 9 samples in the validation data (n=320) and 3 reference strain samples (n=192).
 Excluding Etest MICs that were above or below limit of detection and samples where EUCAST resistance breakpoints are not available to date (gentamicin) resulted in 571 evaluable samples in the training data, 269 samples in the validation data and 137 in the reference strain data.

-The relationship between EC50 and Etest was analysed for the training data by log transforming both values and fitting a linear regression:
+The relationship between EC50 and Etest was analysed for the training data by log-transforming both values and fitting a linear regression:

-log(Etest)= α+β log(EC50)+ε (Eq.
-2).
+log(Etest)= α+β log(EC50)+ε (Equation 2).

-Slope and intercept of this regression were used to predict the MIC from the EC50 values.
-Confidence intervals (CI) for each predicted MIC were calculated using bootstrapping in order to take in account estimation error in both sigmoidal and linear regression models.
+Slope and intercept of this regression were then used to predict the MIC from the EC50 values of the blinded strains.
+Confidence intervals (CI) for each predicted MIC were calculated using bootstrapping in order to take into account estimation error in both sigmoidal and linear regression models.
 The EC50 and its standard deviation from the sigmoidal model were used as parameters in the normal distribution used to resample 105 EC50.
-Similarly, 105 values for 𝛼 and 𝛽 in Eq.2 were obtained by resampling from a two dimensional normal distribution N2(α,β,covα,β).
+Similarly, 105 values for 𝛼 and 𝛽 in Equation 2 (see above) were obtained by resampling from a two dimensional normal distribution N2(α,β,covα,β).
 The 0.025 and 0.975 percentiles of the resulting 105 predicted MICs distribution consist in the 95% bootstrapped CIs.
-The analysis pipeline and data are available from github (https://github.com/sunnivas/ResazurinMIC).
+The analysis pipeline and data are available from GitHub (https://github.com/sunnivas/ResazurinMIC).

+Essential agreement with Etest

-Essential agreement was defined as the percentage of strains with predicted MICs that do not deviate more than ±1 doubling dilution from Etest MICs.
+Essential agreement was defined as the percentage of strains with predicted MICs that did not deviate more than ±1 doubling dilution from Etest MICs.
 Deviations from the Etest MICs were calculated as log2 differences from the predicted MIC (840 evaluable samples for training and validation data).
 Reference strain data were not included to avoid bias from replicate testing of these samples.

 Categorical agreement with Etest